calliope-project/ec_modules/wrappers/atlite/capacity-layout/README.md

 # `atlite` capacity layout

-For the given cutout, use the availability matrix and the maximum capacity per km2 to calculate the maximum capacity layout for the region.
+For the given cutout, use the availability matrix to calculate the maximum unit-per-km2 (e.g, MW per km2).

 ```mermaid
 flowchart LR